andygangwenh8880/andygangwenh8880.github.io/README.md

 ##### Duplicating the example

 * In the `projects` directory, make a copy of `example-project.html`.
 Name the file whatever you want, i.e. `cyoa.html`.
-  * To do this in the command line, simply use `cp example-project.html newFileName.html`
+  * To do this in the command line, simply use `cp example-project.html newFileName.html`*
-* Customize as needed, using the example starter code and comments to guide you.
+* Cutomize as needed, using the example starter code and comments to guide you.

 ##### Adding a link from the home page